 In 2013 a decision was made to return once again to the home ‘Leoforos’ ground.
 The previous symbolic return to the ground in 1989 was cited by the club as an attempt once again to reinvigorate the emotive ties of fans to the club.
 Crowds at the Olympic Stadium were often sparse inside a huge arena that was shared with AEK.
 In addition, main rivals Olympiakos were enjoying yearly success in the Champions League and its home stadium was the best in the country for noise.

-Panathinaikos have not won the Greek Super League since 2010 and continue to play in the shadow of the all powerful Olympiakos.
-Matches between the two great Athens rivals have been beset with brutal fan violence while the league itself has almost collapsed due to financial, legal and organisational disarray.
+Panathinaikos have not won the Greek Super League since 2010 and continue to play in the shadow of the all-powerful Olympiakos.
+Matches between the two great Athens rivals have been beset with brutal fan violence while the league itself has almost collapsed due to financial, legal and organizational disarray.

 Despite the lack of title success and being starved of Champions League football in 2016 Panathinaikos revealed plans for the renovation of the team’s traditional home ground.
 These plans include new stands and corporate suites, restaurants and wider commercial spaces.
 In addition – and tellingly for the murals that surround Gate 13 – there will be a new multi-media interactive outer shell for the stadium.